Seaside Park, New Jersey: Local government

-In July 2015, the Borough Council selected Frank "Fritz" McHugh from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been held by Dave Nicola until his resignation; McHugh served on an interim basis until the November 2015 general election, when he was elected to serve the remaining year of the term of office.
+In July 2015, the borough council selected Frank "Fritz" McHugh from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been held by Dave Nicola until his resignation; McHugh served on an interim basis until the November 2015 general election, when he was elected to serve the remaining year of the term of office.

 Federal, state, and county representation

-Seaside Park is located in the 4th Congressional District and is part of New Jersey's 9th state legislative district.
+Seaside Park is located in the 4th Congressional District and is part of New Jersey's 10th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Seaside Park had been in the 10th state legislative district.